ShellDrop vs Termius: An SSH Client for iPhone Without the Subscription

 Password auth Yes Yes

-Public-key auth (SSH keys) Not yet (on roadmap) Yes
+Public-key auth (SSH keys) Yes.
+Ed25519 and Secure Enclave P-256 Yes

 SFTP No Yes